psaikido/hugle.uk/pages/stuff/about.md

 in bands, doing juggling, acting, magic and stunts.
 He worked in New Circus as it was then called.
 He busked and performed in Europe and the UK for around ten years in the late 80s to early 90s.
 He taught guitar on and off, for many years, he started playing when he was nine.
+He has a distinction at Grade 7 in Classical Guitar.

 A serious fall while performing a stunt during a rehearsal for Snapdragon Circus in 1991, left him with PTSD.
 The illness gradually morphed into ME/CFS